Azrxel/Obsidian-Vault/COMNET/DevNet/DevNet Final Exam/Final Exam Questions & Answers.md

    - <mark class="hltr-orange">RESTCONF</mark>

 9. **A network contains multiple VLANs spanning multiple switches.
 What happens when a device in VLAN 20 sends a broadcast Ethernet frame?**
+   - <mark class="hltr-orange">Only devices in VLAN 20 see the frame</mark>

+10. **Which piece of software is responsible for creating and managing virtual machines, including allocating system resources to each virtual machine as needed?**